kaplantm/next-js-my-comics/README.md

 Batman: The Long Halloween #12

-- Harvey Dent has been missing for a month since he escaped the hospital and murdered his surgeon.
+- Harvey Dent has been missing for a month.
 Harvey is now hiding in the sewers after having suffered a mental breakdown.
-His face is still covered in bandages and on a certain night, he comes across Solomon Grundy.
-The zombie attacks Harvey at first, but Harvey starts singing him the nursery rhyme he was named after and Grundy becomes quiet and mild.
-Harvey realizes that the story in the rhyme is exactly what happened to Grundy and he wonders if a man can actually live two lives.
-- On Labor Day, James Gordon and Batman discover that Harvey Dent was carrying a .22 gun in his briefcase along with a ledger with Falcone's names and records.
-They come to the conclusion that Dent is the Holiday killer.
-Gordon wants to find Harvey but Batman won't believe that Dent committed all those crimes.
+- On Labor Day, James Gordon and Batman discover that Harvey Dent was carrying a .22 gun in his briefcase along with a ledger with Falcone's names.
+This leads to the conclusion that Dent is the Holiday killer.
+Gordon wants to find Harvey but Batman can't believe that Dent committed all those crimes.
 - Batman goes to the penthouse of Carmine Falcone and asks him about Dent.
 Falcone doesn't know and he blames Batman and the police for the deaths of his family members.
 Batman leaves the place just when Sofia Falcone entered the penthouse.
 - Batman noticed that he was being spied all the time and he confronts Catwoman, who was just a few buildings across.
 Batman wants to know the truth about why she is always nearby Falcone.
 Catwoman tricks Batman and she leaves the man alone, wondering about her real motivation.
 - Time grows short and Batman is desperately looking for Dent.
 He goes to Dent's house and finds Gilda Dent.
 He asks her about her husband's whereabouts but she doesn't know.
 Batman tells her that Dent is Holiday and that there is enough evidence to prove it.
 Gilda is worried and asks Batman to find "her" Harvey.